Multi-agent online learning in time-varying games

 Building on this idea, $\obj'(\pivot)$ can be estimated from a \emph{single} function evaluation as follows: let $\unitvec$ be a random variable taking the value $+1$ or $-1$ with probability $1/2$, and consider the estimator

 In expectation, this gives:

-Thus, if $\obj'$ is Lipschitz continuous, we readily get $\exof{\est\vecfield - \obj'(\pivot)} = \bigoh(\mix)$, \ie the estimator \eqref{eq:SPSA-1dim} is accurate up to $\bigoh(\delta)$.
+Thus, if $\obj'$ is Lipschitz continuous, we readily get $\exof{\signal - \obj'(\pivot)} = \bigoh(\mix)$, \ie the estimator \eqref{eq:SPSA-1dim} is accurate up to $\bigoh(\delta)$.

-This idea is the basis of the so-called \acdef{SPSA} method that was pioneered by \citet{Spa92,Spa97}.
+This idea is the starting point of the so-called \acdef{SPSA} method that was pioneered by \citet{Spa92,Spa97}.
 Its extension to a multi-dimensional setting is straightforward: If an agent seeks to estimate the gradient of a function $\obj\from\R^{\vdim}\to\R$, it suffices to sample a perturbation direction $\unitvec$ uniformly at random from $\bvecs \equiv \{\pm\bvec_{1},\dotsc,\pm\bvec_{\vdim}\}$ and consider the estimator

 The only difference between \eqref{eq:SPSA-1dim} and \eqref{eq:SPSA-ndim} is the dimensional scaling factor $\vdim$ which compensates for the fact that each principal direction of $\R^{\vdim}$ is sampled with probability $1/\vdim$.
-Then the same reasoning as above shows that $\exof{\norm{\est\vecfield - \nabla\obj(\pivot)}} = \bigoh(\mix)$.
+Then the same reasoning as above shows that $\exof{\norm{\signal - \nabla\obj(\pivot)}} = \bigoh(\mix)$.